lukaszpiwowar/react-ts-component-boilerplate/README.md

 ## Typescript

 This boilerplate lets you develop your libraries in Typescript and you can simultaneously test it in Typescript example create-react-app.

+## User Note

+19.03.2020
+All dependency are updated

+I changed name one of command to `_postinstall` and remove `dist` from `.gitignore`, this setup let me use modules directly with git repo without publishing to npm repo